Hurricane Hilary grows rapidly off Mexico. Rare tropical storm watch issued for California - KESQ

 But that strength is likely to just as dramatically disappear as it hits cooler 68 degree water near San Diego and strong crosswinds.

 Watson reported from San Diego.
-Associated Press writers Seth Borenstein in Washington and Maria Verza in Mexico City and Ignacio Martinez in La Paz, Mexico, contributed to this report.
+Associated Press writers Seth Borenstein in Washington and Maria Verza in Mexico City contributed to this report.